model-checking/verify-rust-std/doc/src/general-rules.md

 **Verification Target:** [Our repository](https://github.com/model-checking/verify-rust-std) is a fork of the original Rust repository, and we kept a copy of the Rust standard library inside the `library/` folder that shall be used as the verification target for all our challenges.
 We will periodically update the `library/` folder to track newer versions of the [official Rust standard library](https://github.com/rust-lang/rust/).
+NOTE: This work is not officially affiliated, or endorsed by the Rust project or Rust Foundation.
 **Challenges:** Each challenge will be documented in the contest book in the Challenges chapter, and they will have a tracking issue where participants can add comments and ask clarification questions.
 You can find the list of [open challenges here](https://github.com/model-checking/verify-rust-std/labels/Challenge).